FabienD/docker-stack/README.md

 # The docker Stack

-This project is composed of a collection of usefull docker-compose files for web developpers.
+This project is composed of a collection of usefull docker-compose files for web developpers and a Cli tool to manage a list of docker compose files registered in a config.

-This project will provide a cli to manage the stack.
+**Cli tool** and **compose files collection** are independants, you can use cli without the compose files and vice versa.

 ---